French accents are sneaky creatures.

 French accents and accented letters go by several names.
 You might hear “French accents” or “French diacritical marks” for the linguists out there.
 Or when talking about a letter and accent combination, you’ll probably come across terms like “French characters” or “French symbols”.

 Whatever you call them, they play a big role in the French language.

 The French language uses 5 different accents to indicate slight variations in pronunciation and distinguish between similar words:

-Let’s look at the differences between these French accents!
+Let’s look at the differences between these French accents.

-Unlike other French accents, you won’t find the acute accent on any other letter than “e”.
+Unlike other French accents, you won’t find the acute accent on any letter other than “e”.